CURocketEngineering/Native/README.md

 6. Wait for PlatformIO (pio) to install all of the dependencies for the Native project
 7. Click on the little flask icon on the bottom blue ribbon to run tests
 8. You should see all the tests pass

+## Running Tests

+### Running Standard Tests
+1. Click the PIO icon
+2. Under Native>Advanced click "Test" to run all the unit tests

+### Running CSV Tests
+1. Naviage to the Flight Logs Folder in the Microsoft Teams Drive (CURE>Engineering Division>Software>Flight-Logs)
+2. Download the CSV files in the Active Aero Feb 18 - 2023 Launch Folder
+3. Place the CSV files in the Native/data folder (if one doesn't exist create it)
+4. Click the PIO icon
+5. Under Native>Advanced click "Test" to run all the unit tests